Ranj247/ms-3-coffee-lovers/README.md

     - This project's Procfile file can be seen [here](https://github.com/Ranj247/ms-3-coffee-lovers/blob/main/Procfile).
     - Make sure to delete the blank line at the end of the Profile, as this can cause issues when deploying to Heroku later.
 3. Create a Heroku account, create a project app, and click the "Deploy" tab.
-4. "Connect GitHub" as the Deployment Method, and select "Enable Automatic Deployment".
+4. "Connect GitHub" as the Deployment Method and select "Enable Automatic Deployment".
 4. In the "Settings" tab, click the "Reveal Config Vars" button to configure environmental variables as follows:
     - **IP** : `0.0.0.0`
     - **PORT** : `5000`